DIY Sharpening System For Knives

 • Wooden slats table – made out of spruce wood.
 Includes a ‘pocket’ for storing whetstones

-I got the boxes from Ikea but I am sure you will be able to find some in your local hardware.
+I got the boxes from IKEA but I am sure you will be able to find some in your local hardware.

 Step 1: Build the Base for the Sharpening Station